YashSable/TxtSumm/README.md

 # TxtSumm
 Internship Project

-Text Summarization Framework
+**Text Summarization Framework**

-Overview
+**Overview**
 Welcome to the Text Summarization Framework repository!
-This project is developed as part of [Project Name], aimed at creating a robust and efficient text summarization tool.
+This project is developed as part of TxtSumm, aimed at creating a robust and efficient text summarization tool.
 The framework is designed to condense large volumes of text into concise summaries using advanced natural language processing techniques.

-Features
+**Features**

 - Extractive Summarization: Utilizes algorithms to identify and extract key sentences or phrases from input text.
 - Abstractive Summarization: Implements models capable of generating summaries by paraphrasing and rephrasing the original content.
 - User Interface: Provides a user-friendly interface for inputting text and viewing generated summaries.
 - Evaluation Metrics: Includes evaluation scripts to measure the performance of the summarization framework using established metrics such as ROUGE and BLEU scores.

-Installation
+**Installation**

 To set up the text summarization framework on your local machine, follow these steps: